mrudorfer/GPNet-simulator/readme.md

 top10, top30, top50, top100 = gpnet_sim.simulate(conf)
 ```

+You can also use custom objects for the simulation.
+For this, provide the argument
+`--objMeshRoot /path/to/urdf-files/`.
+For the simulation to work properly, the masses in kg should be multiplied by
+a factor of `0.001`.
-See `gpnet_sim/simulator.py` for complete list of arguments.
+See `gpnet_sim/simulator.py` for further arguments.

 Some statistics will be written on the console, the full results will be stored to a csv log file (at same location as input file).